FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com/dogcat.md

 ### Log Poisoning

-Based on how we can manipulate the view paramenter, this page may be vulnerable to [Local File Inclusion](https://blog.sqreen.com/local-file-inclusions-explained/).
+Based on how we can manipulate the view parameter, this page may be vulnerable to [Local File Inclusion](https://blog.sqreen.com/local-file-inclusions-explained/).

 With 'php://filter/convert.base64-encode/resource=' we can convert the given resource to base64 With './cat/../index' we add they keyword cat and move back to the main web folder and choose index.php